keithamus/WebCumberNode/README.md

 Make sure you have the host-name set in ./features/support/testproperties.json to the IP address of your VM (or just 127.0.0.1 if you're running locally).

-Also prepare your environment by running `npm install --dev`.
+Also prepare your environment by running `npm install`.
 If you're feeling brave you can also install the dependencies globally, which helps with Cucumber as it installs a bin in your $PATH.